tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   - Threads in user space - N:1
     - Multiple user-level threads are mapped to a single kenel thread
     - Scheduling and management are handled at the user level
+    - Pros
+      - Fast because context switching in kernel level is reduced
+    - Cons
       - If one thread is blocked, the entire process is blocked
+      - Time slices are allocated to processes, not threads.
+So each thread gets a smaller time slice.
   - Threads in kernel space - 1:1
     - Each user-level thread is mappend to a separate kernel thread
     - Improves responsiveness and parallelism
+    - Pros
+      - Blocking one thread does not affect other threads
+      - Processes with several threads get more CPU time
+    - Cons
+      - Bigger system cost
   - Hybrid threads - M:N
     - A threading library schedules user threads on available kernel threads
+    - Pros
+      - Combine the strengths of user-space threads and kenel-space threads
+    - Cons
+      - Complexity of implementation
+  - Remarks
+    - Hybrid threads are less common in modern OSes

 = Interprocess Communication